 Don’t forget that these are animals.
 They don’t share or “do the right thing”.

 This has been a great choice for me and my rabbitry but make sure you have a plan of what to do with these kits.
 Don’t just breed for breeding’s sake.
 Make sure you can sell them or you plan to harvest the meat if you are raising them for food.

 The only time you should not try to foster babies is if they put the foster momma’s babies at risk.
 If the mother died for no explainable reason or if the babies seem sick.

 Check the babies over for wounds or discharge from the nose or mouth as well as diarrhea before giving them to the mom.

-Tips To Spot Under Fed Babies
+Tips To Spot Under-Fed Baby Bunnies

 Choosing The Right Foster Mother